Frequently Asked Questions

 Click on the questions below to find out more about how I work.
 If you have a question that isn't answered here, please don't hesitate to get in touch.

-When I look at your manuscript during a developmental edit, I'll give you guidance on two intertwining levels.
+When I look at your manuscript during a developmental edit, I'll give you guidance on two intertwining and interrelated levels.

 What I call the storytelling level includes big-picture elements such as: